Can I set a minimum for password length?

 Can I make passwords expire after a certain number of days?

-Can I make a user (or bunch of users) have to change their password?
+Can I make a user (or all users) have to change their password?

 Can I make an unused account expire?

 In order to have a password expiration policy that requires a password change every 30-day, 42-day, or whatever interval, you begin in ICTool.

 - Specify the number of days between required password changes then republish (i.e. on the Finish tab).
 After the republish, all users that do not have the ‘password never expires‘ option checked on their Contact Details (shown below) will be subject to this policy.